parsimonhi/animCJK/README.md

 SVG files are stored in several folders.

-The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters), the Japanese "jinmeyō Kanji" (863 characters), some Japanese "hyōgai Kanji", some components, and the 35 basic strokes.
-In all, svgsJa folder contains 5753 characters.
+The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters), the Japanese "jinmeyō Kanji" (863 characters), some Japanese "hyōgai Kanji", some components, and the 38 basic strokes.
+In all, the svgsJa folder contains 6358 characters.

 The svgsKana folder contains svg files corresponding to the Japanese "hiragana" (86 characters) and Japanese "katakana" (91 characters).
-In all, svgsKana folder contains 177 characters.
+In all, the svgsKana folder contains 177 characters.

 The svgsKo folder contains svg files corresponding to Korean "hanja level 8, 7, 6, 5", some of the level 4, and some other characters.
-In all, svgsKo folder contains 535 characters.
+In all, the svgsKo folder contains 535 characters.

 The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters), some "uncommon hanzi", some "traditional hanzi" (that can appear in a simplified hanzi text), some components and the 35 basic strokes.
-This set includes the "HSK hanzi" (2663 characters) and the "frequently used simplified hanzi" (3500 characters).
-In all, svgsZhHans folder contains 7726 characters.
+This set includes the "HSK version 3 hanzi" (2970 characters) and the "frequently used simplified hanzi" (3500 characters).
+In all, the svgsZhHans folder contains 7811 characters.

 The svgsZhHant folder contains svg files corresponding to Chinese "HSK v3 level 1 to 3 traditional hanzi" (907 characters) and some other characters.
 Note that some simplified characters have more than one corresponding traditional character.
-In all, svgsZhHant folder contains 1014 characters.
+In all, the svgsZhHant folder contains 1014 characters.

 Be careful because the characters are not always the same in all languages even when they share the same unicode.
-For instance 勉 (21193.svg) in Japanese has not the same glyph as 勉 (21193.svg) in Chinese.
+For instance 勉 (21193.svg) in Japanese has not the same glyph as 勉 (21193.svg) in simplified Chinese.

-Pay attention to compatibility characters such as 勉 (64051.svg) which has the same glyph in Japanese as 勉 (21193.svg) in Chinese, but does not have the same unicode.
+Pay attention to compatibility characters such as 勉 (64051.svg) which has the same glyph in Japanese as 勉 (21193.svg) in simplified Chinese, but does not have the same unicode.

 Each svg can be inserted as is in a web page, or with some modifications using for instance javascript.